DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/Algorithms/Sorting/README.md

 - Lots of comparisons and goes one by one (one of the least efficient).
 - Time Complexity: O(n^2), Space Complexity: O(n)

+Selection Sort:

+- Works by scanning list of items for smallest element and then swapping that element for the one in the first position (repeat until the list is completely sorted).
+- Time Complexity: O(n^2), Space Complexity: O(n) (doesn't really add any extra additional data besides input).

 USEFUL Links: